sdaitzman/biology-in-parcel-b/index.md

 ![A leaf with bright backlight](./img/IMG_9622.jpg)

-A leaf with bright backlight
+A leaf (species unknown) with bright backlight.
+This leaf is beginning to suffer from a viral or fungal infection, but the bright green portions of the leaf are still processing sunlight using chlorophyll.

 ![Autumn olives surrounded by leaves](./img/IMG_9625.jpg)

-Autumn olives surrounded by leaves
+Autumn olives (Elaeagnus umbellata) surrounded by leaves.
+Autumn olives are a tasty berry that contains lycopene.

 ![Autumn olives glowing red in sunlight](./img/IMG_9626.jpg)